-I am currently a Ph.D. student in the Photonic Materials group, led by Prof. Albert Polman, in the Center for Nanophotonics at AMOLF (Amsterdam, The Netherlands).
-My work focuses on the theory, fabrication and optical characterization of photonic nano- and microstructures for solar cells and optoelectronic devices.
+After having defended my PhD thesis in May 2022, I am also a part-time Postdoc in the Photonic Materials group, led by Prof. Albert Polman, at AMOLF (Amsterdam, The Netherlands).
+My work focuses on the theory, fabrication, and optical characterization of photonic nano- and microstructures for solar cells and optoelectronic devices.

 Light management for optoelectronic devices at the nanoscale

 Optoelectronic devices are found in a very large number of customer markets today.
 These devices either absorb light and convert it into electricity (solar cells, photodetectors), or they emit light by using electricity (LEDs, displays).
 Improvements in material quality and device processing have resulted in a consistent increase in efficiency in these devices over the past years.
 It is now being realized that to these efficiencies can be increased even further by tailoring the surfaces and interfaces of these devices.
 These novel surfaces and interfaces have textures with features down to the nanometer scale, much smaller than the conventional micrometer-scale designs.